syncfusion-content/javascript-docs/js/Schedule/Getting-started.md

-{% highlight text %}

 > _**Important: In case, you need to manipulate with newly created or edited appointments, you can use the events available within the Schedule control.**_

-{% endhighlight %}

-* The event named “appointmentSaved” is triggered while saving a new appointment to the **Schedule** control.
+* The event named **appointmentSaved** is triggered while saving a new appointment to the **Schedule** control.
 It provides the new appointment data as an argument that helps you to retrieve the newly entered appointment data through a function.

 **Edit/Delete Appointments**